Cost and Funding

 - Online Students - Students taking classes online do not use the tuition fee table linked above.
 The current tuition-only rate for all ITLS online courses is $456 per credit.

-Many of our students, especially our online students, receive funding to complete their graduate work through their employer.
+Many of the Instructional Technology and Learning Sciences students, especially our online students, receive funding to complete their graduate work through their employer.

 Ask your current employer if furthering your education and training would benefit their organization.
-The skills, training and tools students gain from our degree programs have literally benefited hundreds of other companies and organizations.
+The skills, training and tools students gain from mastering educational technology have literally benefited hundreds of other companies and organizations.

 Please feel free to refer your manager to us:

 Call or email Deidri Nielson (435-797-2694) for more information about our programs or to set up an appointment.

 2830 Old Main Hill

 The Graduate Studies Finance Information Page includes a list of available scholarships.
 This page also includes information about insurance, assistantships, fellowships, tuition awards, travel support and other financial assistance.

 Here are a couple of scholarships ITLS students have received in the past:

 To be updated on the most current funding opportunities, we encourage prospective students to subscribe to the student listserv.